tummychow/go-dep-mgmt/PROSCONS.md

 - uses YAML.
 In my opinion, it's the perfect balance between being concise enough for human writing, and being powerful enough for nested data structures.
 Being standardized is also a big plus.
 - same bundler-like CLI as other tools.
 Make a .go.yaml, `goat deps` and hack away
+- also seems to support recursive dependency resolution (more details on this in future commits)

 ###### Cons

 - missing some important commands.
 For example, there's no `goat exec` to invoke arbitrary scripts with the GOPATH.
-A convenience command to generate .go.yaml for an existing project would also be nice to compete with other dep managers.
+A convenience command to generate .go.yaml for an existing project would also be nice to compete with other dep managers (there's a PR for `goat gen` but it's hanging right now).
 - crosstalk between `loc` and `path` keys in .go.yaml.
 If you specify the `type` of a dependency to be `git`, then the `loc` is `https://github.com/foo/bar.git` and the `path` is `github.com/foo/bar`.
 So you end up having to write the same thing twice.
 Some magic defaults for this would be pretty sweet to reduce the amount of typing.
 - format is missing some bells and whistles.
 But this is YAML, therefore very flexible.
 There's room to grow here if goat becomes popular.
 - no svn/bzr support